Friday, May 12

 Franz Nauschnigg, Oesterreichische Nationalbank

-On April 15, the Joint Vienna Institute hosted a debate on the prospects of integration between the long-established European Union and the recently founded Eurasian Economic Union (EAEU), currently consisting of five former members of the Soviet Union: Russia, Belarus, Kazakhstan, the Kyrgyz Republic, and Armenia.
+On May 12, the JVI hosted a debate on the prospects of integration between the European Union (EU) and the Eurasian Economic Union (EAEU), which consists of five former members of the Soviet Union: Armenia, Belarus, Kazakhstan, the Kyrgyz Republic and Russia.
+The panel of three experts represented a range of expertise on economic integration.
+Mr. Franz Nauschnigg of the National Bank of Austria moderated the debate.

 Asel Isakova, Economist, JVI